near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 /* CHANGE METHODS */
 /******************/

-// Add an approved account for a specific token.
+// Add an approved account for a specific set of tokens.
 //
 // Requirements
 // * Caller of the method must attach a deposit of at least 1 yoctoⓃ for